Causes and SymptomsPublished on Sunday, 24 June 2012 12:28

 - Written by Super User

-A peanut allergy occurs when the immune system treats a protein in peanuts as a threat to the body.
-The immune system releases antibodies to fight the “threatening” substance, which is the protein in the peanut.
+A soy allergy occurs when the immune system treats a particular protein in soy as a threat to the body.
 Immunoglobulin E, or IgE, is an antibody that is produced by the body to attack the food protein (the antigen).
 Once the antibodies have contact with the antigen it signals an attack on the protein by releasing histamine and other chemicals.
 These chemicals cause the allergic symptoms.
+Each type of food has its own proteins.
+A person may become allergic to one protein or more than one.

 - Wheezing, difficulty breathing